Holistics AI Skills

 Overview

-If you've used Claude's custom skills, you'll get the idea.
+If you've used custom skills in AI assistants (like Claude, ChatGPT, or Copilot), you'll get the idea.
 AI Skills brings the same concept to Holistics AI: instead of cramming everything into a single context.aml file, Analysts can define multiple skill definitions right in AML, each scoped to specific teams with its own instructions, data references, and access controls.

 Key capabilities